Huge Voter Turnout Expected Despite Virus, Political Rancor

 “Ten thousand election officials, locals to every community in the country, have shifted on a dime and planned this election in record time and are working very hard to count every legitimate ballot,” said Noah Praetz, a former election official in Illinois who has been helping election offices adapt their processes this year.
 “They are catching rare incidents of bad behavior, and they are ensuring the integrity of this election.”

-Given the last-minute changes and decentralized nature of U.S. elections, problems were expected.
-In every election, equipment malfunctions, polling places open late and lines can get long, particularly in urban areas.

-On Tuesday, lines will be extended by social-distancing rules and could get worse if large numbers of voters who requested a mail ballot show up at the polls after deciding they would rather vote in person.
+Lines already extended by social-distancing rules could get worse if large numbers of voters who requested a mail ballot show up at the polls after deciding they would rather vote in person.

 In some states, those voters will be required to cast a provisional ballot — one that ultimately will be counted if the voter is eligible and did not previously vote.
 But this also triggers a lengthier check-in process, leading to delays.
 Millions of absentee ballots were still outstanding as of Monday, including 1.3 million in Florida and 700,000 in Pennsylvania.